Dicklesworthstone/swiss_army_llama/README.md

 The Llama2 Embedding Server is designed to facilitate and optimize the process of obtaining text embeddings using different LLMs via llama_cpp and langchain.
 To avoid wasting computation, these embeddings are cached in SQlite and retrieved if they have already been computed before.
 To speed up the process of loading multiple LLMs, optional RAM Disks can be used, and the process for creating and managing them is handled automatically for you.

-Some additional useful endpoints are provided, such as computing semantic similarity between submitted text strings (using various measures of similarity, such as cosine similarity, but also more esoteric measures like [Hoeffding's D](https://blogs.sas.com/content/iml/2021/05/03/examples-hoeffding-d.html) and [HSIC](https://www.sciencedirect.com/science/article/abs/pii/S0950705121008297), and semantic search across all your cached embeddings using FAISS vector searching.
+Some additional useful endpoints are provided, such as computing semantic similarity between submitted text strings.
+The service leverages a high-performance Rust-based library, `fast_vector_similarity`, to offer a range of similarity measures including `spearman_rho`, `kendall_tau`, `approximate_distance_correlation`, `jensen_shannon_similarity`, and [`hoeffding_d`](https://blogs.sas.com/content/iml/2021/05/03/examples-hoeffding-d.html).
+Additionally, semantic search across all your cached embeddings is supported using FAISS vector searching.
+You can either use the built in cosine similarity from FAISS, or supplement this with a second pass that computes the more sophisticated similarity measures for the most relevant subset of the stored vectors found using cosine similarity.

 You can now submit not only plaintext and fully digital PDFs but also MS Word documents, images, and other file types supported by the textract library.
 The library can automatically apply OCR using Tesseract for scanned text.
 The returned embeddings for each sentence in a document can be organized in various formats like records, table, etc., using the Pandas to_json() function.
 The results can be returned either as a ZIP file containing a JSON file or as a direct JSON response.
 You can now also submit audio files in MP3 or WAV formats.
 The library uses OpenAI's Whisper model, as optimized by the Faster Whisper Python library, to transcribe the audio into text.
 Optionally, this transcript can be treated like any other document, with each sentence's embeddings computed and stored.
 The results are returned as a URL to a downloadable ZIP file containing a JSON with the embedding vector data.